 - Basic production costs will be provided during the sessions

-- Workshop will be conducted in downtown Toronto in June-July 2017 (approximately 12 workshop dates, excluding shooting days, orientations and final sessions)
+- Workshop will be conducted in downtown Toronto in the summer of 2018 (approximately 12 workshop dates, excluding shooting days, orientations & final sessions)

 - Participants will learn the necessary skills to complete a video production successfully: